Vexnos/Vexnos.github.io/README.md

 The website of Vexnos

 # License
-This website is under the MIT license | &copy; Website content Daniel Lagesse, 2021 (excluding external sources)
+The source code is under the MIT license | &copy; Website content Daniel Lagesse, 2021 (excluding external sources)